The Evolved Healthcare Enterprise: An Intro to the Three Archetypes

 As mentioned above, these are traditional healthcare organizations seeking to transform and adopt traits of modern Evolved Healthcare Enterprises.
 These are often companies that fit nicely in the payer, provider, and life sciences sectors Geisinger Health is a great example of a transformer.
 The Geisinger Medical Center was founded over 100 years ago, as your typical hospital.
 However, it’s experience-first initiatives such as money-back guarantees and other innovative consumer, clinical, and cost approaches make it an evolved healthcare enterprise in the transformer category.

 These are organizations that start as evolved healthcare enterprises, typically in the last 20 years and are digitally native, and synonymous with start-ups.
-They sometimes fit with in traditional healthcare categories, such as the health insurer, Oscar.
-Frequently they are creating new sub-categories such as Patients Like Me that provides patient peer groups, helping support each other as well as share and discuss a variety of treatment methods that aids in research.
-Or Exact Sciences and their product Cologuard that brings lab testing into the convenience of people’s homes.
+They sometimes fit within traditional healthcare categories, such as the health insurer, Oscar.
+Frequently they are creating new sub-categories such as Patients Like Me that provide patient peer groups, helping support each other as well as sharing and discussing a variety of treatment methods that aid in research.
+Or Exact Sciences and their product Cologuard brings lab testing into the convenience of people’s homes.

 In the subsequent parts of this series, we will dive deeper into each of these archetypes.
 We will highlight the inherent strengths as well as the disadvantages of each archetype.
 Regardless of whether you’re a transformer, creator, invader, or none of the above, this series will underscore the amount of change we’re seeing in healthcare today as well as the opportunity the healthcare industry has to unlock growth by by embracing the digital age.
 Change is here, and it’s coming from everywhere.

 Learn more about the ever-changing aspects of impactful healthcare customer experiences.